Microsoft/Azure-RMSDocs.de-de/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 Beispiele:

-- Wenn die Bezeichnung " **General** Sensitivität" die Klassifizierung anwendet und keinen Schutz anwendet: Sie könnten die **Allgemeine** Bezeichnung auf eine Datei namens "Sales. pdf" anwenden, aber Sie können diese Bezeichnung nicht auf eine Datei namens "Sales. txt" anwenden.
+- If the **General** sensitivity label applies classification and does not apply protection: You could apply the **General** label to a file named sales.pdf but you could not apply this label to a file named sales.txt.

-- Wenn die **Vertraulichkeits Bezeichnung "vertraulich \ alle Mitarbeiter** " Klassifizierung und Schutz anwendet: Sie können diese Bezeichnung auf eine Datei namens "Sales. pdf" und eine Datei mit dem Namen "Sales. txt" anwenden.
+- If the **Confidential \ All Employees** sensitivity label applies classification and protection: You could apply this label to a file named sales.pdf and a file named sales.txt.
 Sie können den Schutz auch ohne die Klassifizierung auf diese Dateien anwenden.

 ## <a name="file-types-supported-for-protection"></a>Für den Schutz unterstützte Dateitypen

-Der Azure Information Protection Unified Bezeichnung-Client unterstützt den Schutz auf zwei unterschiedlichen Ebenen, wie in der folgenden Tabelle beschrieben.
+The Azure Information Protection unified labeling client supports protection at two different levels, as described in the following table.

 |Art des Schutzes|Systemeigenes Format|Generisch|
 |----------------------|----------|-----------|